 The Boating Safety Code

-Click flag below to download pdf (print quality)
+Click flag below to download pdf (print quality) or review on-screen, below:

 Take them – wear them.
 Boats, especially ones under 6m in length, can sink very quickly.
 Wearing a life jacket increases your survival time in the water.